Catalyst-Auditing/Catalyst-Audit-Circle/project-management/meetings/audit-circle-meeting-4.md

 ## 7) Fund 7 Proposal Reporting - 5 Minutes

-All members - The second monthly report was submitted on 24th April 2022 (https://quality-assurance-dao.gitbook.io/audit-circle/proposal-reporting/fund-7-proposal/f7-monthly-reports)Next monthly report will be due 24th May 2022.
+All members - The second monthly report was submitted on 24th April 2022 (https://quality-assurance-dao.gitbook.io/audit-circle/proposal-reporting/fund-7-proposal/f7-monthly-reports)

+Next monthly report will be due 24th May 2022.

 ## 8) Any Other Business - 5 Minutes